danbotMBM/dmj_web/README.md

 ### tools used
 * Nginx for web server
-* AWS ec2 for front and back end hosting
+* Self hosted in my basement using Cloudflare proxy and dns
 * Basic static client side html, css, and javascript
 * Heavy usage of markdown with html conversion by [pycmarkgfm](https://github.com/Zopieux/pycmarkgfm) and css stolen from [github-markdown-css](https://github.com/sindresorhus/github-markdown-css?tab=readme-ov-file)
 * For certificates I use LetsEncrypt

 ### the goal
-Make a place for me to document project in the fastest and hopefully least ugly way possible.
+Make a place for me to document and share projects in a fast and easy way.

 # Setup